Brexit Consequences for the U.K., the EU, and the United States

 Brexit is a vote against globalization.
 It takes the United Kingdom off the main stage of the financial world.
 It creates uncertainty throughout the U.K. as The City seeks to keep its international clients.
 U.S. stability means London's loss could be New York's gain.

 In June 2016, Former Prime Minister David Cameron called for the referendum.
-He wanted to stop pro-Brexit opposition within his Conservative party.
+He wanted to silence pro-Brexit opponents within his Conservative party.
 He thought the referendum would resolve the issue in his favor.
 Unfortunately for him, the anti-immigration and anti-EU arguments won.

 Most of the pro-Brexit voters were older, working-class voters in England's countryside.
 They were afraid of the free movement of immigrants and refugees.